Videos

 Learn More About Debora Spar

-Spar currently serves as director of Thermo Fisher Scientific and Value Retail LLC, and as a trustee of the Howard Hughes Medical Institute.
-She is a former director at Goldman Sachs, and the former President and CEO of Lincoln Center for the Performing Arts.
-She earned her Ph.D. in Government from Harvard University and her B.S. from Georgetown University’s School of Foreign Service.
+Spar is a member of the Academy of Arts and Sciences and serves as a director of Value Retail LLC and Thermo Fisher Scientific, as well as a trustee of the Howard Hughes Medical Institute.
+She has also served on the boards of Goldman Sachs and the Wallace and Markle Foundations.
+Spar earned her Ph.D. in government from Harvard University and her B.S. from Georgetown University’s School of Foreign Service.

 Debora Spar is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.